matrixesports/evm-contracts/README.md

 2. `main` branch is for production and changes are only merged if all tests + front end integration tests pass.
 3. use feature branches for all other changes
 4. refer to `pull_request_template` when opening a PR
-5. adhere to `https://sparkbox.com/foundry/semantic_commit_messages`, keep it simple, short and optimally each commit does 1 thing.

 ## Common commands: